aws-samples/amazon-eks-security-immersion-day/content/3-pod-security/opa/2 - build-policy-constraint-constraint-template/index.en.md

 ::::

-The request was denied by Kubernetes API, because it didn’t meet the requirement from the constraint forced by OPA Gatekeeper.
+The request was denied by the Kubernetes API because it did not meet the requirement of unprivileged containers imposed by the OPA Gatekeeper constraint.